plumvillage/newsletter/src/en/articles/sr-giac-nghiem--peace-and-happiness-walk-hand-in-hand.md

 One day during this first retreat, I did not participate in the walking meditation around Upper Hamlet.
 Instead, I sat under the linden tree to write.
 At the end of the walking meditation, Thay approached me gently and asked me in a friendly manner:

-> What are you doing, Sister Elisabeth?”
+— *“What are you doing, Sister Elisabeth?”*

->
-> “Dear Thay, since I met you, I have been applying your teachings in the hospital where I work with my patients.
+— *“Dear Thay, since I met you, I have been applying your teachings in the hospital where I work with my patients.
 I have a very busy life and I don’t have time to write about these practices, so today I have chosen to take the time to write about them.
-Please forgive me.”
+Please forgive me.”*

->
-> “Carry on and offer me your work,” said our teacher.
+— *“Carry on and offer me your work,”* said our teacher.

 From then on, all the mindfulness practices I applied while working in the hospital were written down and offered to Thay as well as to the head of the department of the hospital where I was practising.
 Seeing the results with the patients, he generously gave me “carte blanche” to practise mindfulness!
 It was in 1985.
 Such happiness!